-This is the first time Petone have won this category.
-First awarded in 1980, Programme of the Year was won by Gisborne City for the first eight years (1980-87) and then Napier City Rovers for the next 11 (1988-1999, shared with Hutt Valley United in 1992).
-Napier also won last year for the 12th time, extending the club’s record in this category.
+Waitemata have won this award for the first time, after being finalists last year.
+First presented in 1980, Programme of the Year was won by Gisborne City for the first eight years (1980-87) and then Napier City Rovers for the next 11 (1988-1999, shared with Hutt Valley United in 1992).
+Napier also won in 2011 for the 12th time, extending the club’s record in this category.

 2001 Island Bay United

 2004 Lower Hutt City

 Publication of the Year

 Winner: Friends of Football Auckland City Club World Cup tribute edited by Josh Easby

 Judge: Simon Kay (Former Writer of the Year)

 Judge’s comments: “This was a swift and informative response to Auckland City’s extraordinary Club World Cup campaign.
 The 44-page publication followed Auckland City every step of the way, from Oceania qualifying to two pages on each game at the finals in Morocco, complete with team line-ups, quotes and match stats.
 There was also a feature on coach Ramon Tribulietx, and brief profiles on a handful of players and the talismanic Arthur Egan, all brought to life with eye-catching photos and design.
 The quality of the publication and the speed with which it was produced are a credit to Friends of Football and editor Josh Easby, and did a grand job of maintaining and building on the feel-good factor created by Auckland City’s giant-killing run.”

 2004 Spikes History, Rangers FC

 2005 Soccer Talk magazine, edited by Glen Price